jedimatt42/fcmd/README.md

 ## VDP Memory Map

-In 80 column mode, Force Command utilizes extended color attributes, and some fast scroll code for the F18A.
+In 80x30 F18A mode, Force Command utilizes extended color attributes, and some fast scroll code for the F18A.

 | Address | Size in bytes | Description         |
 | ------- | ------------- | ------------------- |